Medical Policy: 08.01.07

 Chemical peels may be considered medically necessary for the following indications:

-Treatment of numerous (10 or more) actinic keratoses or other pre-malignant lesions when:
+Treatment of numerous (10 or more) actinic keratosis when:

-Dermabrasion treatments may be considered medically necessary for the following indications:
+Dermabrasion may be considered medically necessary for the treatment of actinic keratosis when the following is met:

 Dermabrasion for the treatment of active acne is considered not medically necessary, as this treatment is contraindicated in patients with active acne, as active stages of acne pose a greater risk of infection and may exacerbate skin inflammation.